mporter-gre/Calculation-of-Feature-Volumes-of-Biofilms/README.md

 # Calculation-of-Feature-Volumes-of-Biofilms

 The purpose of this code is to return Volume Images and their sums from a dataset of intensity images on an OMERO server into Matlab.
+The original use was for detailing the feature volumes of images of bacterial biofilms, but will conceptually work for any intensity image of reasonable dynamic range.

 [volumes, volSum]= volumeUnderBiofilm(session, dsId);